fhgomes/fhgomes/entrevistas/technical-interview-template.md

   - What are the last things you pointed out in the last reviews you did?
   - What about the questions someone else asked about your code?
 - Have you ever worked with or studied quality gate
-  - what do you think/have you ever used dev code guidelines?
+  - What do you think/have you ever used dev code guidelines?
 - Have you ever worked with or studied DDD

 - Have you ever worked with or studied micro services architecture?
-  - define in 5 words the micro services architecture?
+  - Define in 5 words the micro services architecture?
   - Differences between micro, monolithic, modular monolith
 - Have you ever worked with or studied containers?
   - Docker?